alexirpan/alexirpan.github.io/_posts/2021-05-23-dominion-temple.markdown

 they could potentially learn the engine play that dominates high-level gameplay, it seems like it could be tricky for the bot to successfully explore those options.
 I think it is doable, if the bot learns to play obvious engines (like Village-Wharf), and then slowly learns the less obvious engines.
+But it also seems likely for the bot to get stuck in the local optima of money strategies, since they're easy to discover.
-But that seems like the threshold that will be trickiest to cross.
-They've mentioned the bot is already quite good at Big Money + a few action card strategies, which is a good sign, but these strategies are the easiest to discover.
+They've mentioned the bot is already quite good at Big Money + a few action card strategies, which is a good sign given that it learned from scratch, but that's not much above the bar of existing Dominion bots, and I believe the AlphaZero-style methods should be able to outperform that baseline.
 We'll see how it does.

 Beta signups are [open now](https://twitter.com/Temple_Gates/status/1395073608297242625), so if you like Dominion, go check it out!